-The company is a wholly owned subsidiary of Destron Fearing Corporation, a company incorporated and registered in the United States.
-The ultimate parent undertaking is Electra Partners LLP, a private equity fund manager incorporated and registered in England and Wales.
+The company is a wholly owned subsidiary of Destron Fearing Corporation, a company incorporated and registered in the United States of America.
+The ultimate parent undertaking is Allflex Corporation, a company incorporated in the United States of America, which is controlled by funds managed by BC Partners Holdings Limited.
+The Directors consider there is no ultimate controlling related party.